MarineYachtRadar/mayara/docs/user-guide/protocol-debugger.md

 | chart plotter → radar | ❌ No | Direct connection, bypasses us |
 | radar → chart plotter | ⚠️ Partial | Multicast traffic visible, TCP not visible |

 **Why this matters:** When you press a button on your Garmin/Simrad/Furuno MFD, the command goes directly from the chart plotter to the radar.
-We don't see the command, but for multicast protocols (Navico, Garmin, Raymarine) we can see the radar's status broadcasts change as a result.
+We don't see the command, but:
+- For **multicast protocols** (Navico, Garmin, Raymarine): We see the radar's status broadcasts change
+- For **Furuno (TCP)**: We poll the radar every 2 seconds and see the updated state in the response

 ### Capturing Chart Plotter Commands